 We purchase insurance to help mitigate the economic impact of certain insurable risks; however, certain risks are uninsurable, are insurable only at significant cost or cannot be mitigated with insurance.
 Accordingly, we may experience a loss that is not covered by insurance, either because we do not carry applicable insurance or because the loss exceeds the applicable policy amount or is less than the deductible amount of the applicable policy.
 For example, we do not currently hold earthquake insurance.
 An earthquake could significantly disrupt our manufacturing operations, a significant portion of which are conducted in California, an area highly susceptible to earthquakes.
 It could also significantly delay our research and engineering efforts on new products, much of which is also conducted in California.
-We take steps to minimize that would be caused by an earthquake, but there is no certainty that our efforts will prove successful in the event of an earthquake.
-We self-insure earthquake risks because we believe this is a prudent financial decision based on our large cash reserves and the high cost and limited coverage available in the earthquake insurance market.
+We take steps to minimize the damage that would be caused by an earthquake, but there is no certainty that our efforts will prove successful in the event of an earthquake insurance market.
 Certain other risks are also self-insured either based on a similar cost-benefit analysis, or based on the unavailability of insurance.
 If one or more of the uninsured events occurs, we could suffer major financial loss.